-Gregory Hills planning overlays
+Gregory Hills flood map & planning overlays

 A planning-constraint profile of Gregory Hills (Camden, NSW) - 4.63 km², mapped from live council and state overlay data.
 This suburb is moderately constrained.